zooniverse/experiment-server/README.md

 - experiment_name: the name of the experiment
 - text_message : an optional text message to send to the user
 - cohort_id    : used along with a planout plan to select additional split properties for the user
-- time_duration: how long does the intervention remain active.
-If the user does not see the intervention in this time the intervention retires.
+- time_duration: how long does the intervention remain active (in seconds).
+If the user does not see the intervention in this time the intervention is retired server-side before any client can see it (moves from active to inactive state)
-- presentation_duration: how long does the message stay on screen.
+- presentation_duration: how long does the message stay on screen (in seconds)
 - intervention_channel : how should the intervention be delivered
 - take_action : at what point in a user's experience should the intervention be presented
 - state: the state of the intervention: initially "active", until the first GET after time_duration has passed, at which point it becomes "inactive".
-An active intervention will be set to "delivered" when the client reports delivery.
+An active intervention will be set to "detected" when the client reports detection, and "delivered" when the client reports delivery.
 Additionally a delivered intervention may be set to "dismissed" if the user dismissed it before the presentation_duration has elapsed, and the client can set it to "completed" once the presentation_duration has elapsed.

 On POSTing an intervention the API will return that intervention along with an ID which allows researchers to poll for the current state of the intervention.